The Battle of the Birds: Variants

+British scholar William Ralston Shedden-Ralston noted "a very striking ... likeness" between the Scottish tale and the Russian fairy tale The Sea Tsar and Vasilisa the Wise.
+Similarly, according to Russian folklorist Lev Barag, type 313B, with the starting episode of the quarrel between animals and the hero's father rescuing the bird, only appears in "East Slavic, Serbo-Croatian, Czech, Lithuanian, Estonian, Finnish, Flemish, French, Scottish and Irish" variants.

 Irish folklorist Séamus Ó Duilearga commented that the tale type ATU 313 was "one of the most popular of all Irish folk-tales".
 According to him, the Irish Folklore Commission catalogued 66 manuscripts as of 1943, and he supposed that a complete archive should yield "several hundred [variants], at least".